aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-or-other-solutions/aspose-words-or-apache-poi/code-comparison-aspose-words-apache-poi/create-new-document-in-apache-poi-and-aspose-words/_index.md

 builder.writeln("Aspose Sample Content for Word file.");

 // Save the document in DOCX format.
 The format to save as is inferred from the extension of the file name.
-// Aspose.Words supports saving any document in multiple more formats. doc.save(dataDir + "Aspose_NewDoc.docx",SaveFormat.DOCX);
+// Aspose.Words supports saving any document in many more formats. doc.save(dataDir + "Aspose_NewDoc.docx",SaveFormat.DOCX);
 {{< /highlight >}}